dzbeck/multiscanner/docs/arch.md

 Complete Workflow
 -----------------
-Each step of the MultiScanner workflow is shown below the figure.
+Each step of the MultiScanner workflow is described below the figure.

 ![architecture2](img/arch2.png "MultiScanner Workflow")